sublee/subl.ee/docs/profile.md

 ---------

 - [Durango][] at What!
 Studio in Nexon.
+- Kartrider Dash and Coin Rush series at Team Lupin in Nexon.
 - [Hangulize][]: A Korean alphabet transcriber.
 - [Profiling][]: An interactive continuous Python profiler.
 - [TrueSkill][]: A rating system for online games.